Frequently Asked Questions

 Yes.
-If you have taken a COMPASS or KYOTE test and your scores indicate college readiness, those scores can be faxed from your high school or community college to the Testing Office at 859-622-8830.
-KYOTE and COMPASS scores are valid one year from the date of the exam.
-In addition, in most cases, Academic Testing will also have access to view your scores via the KYOTE or COMPASS test result systems.
+If you have taken a KYOTE test and your scores indicate college readiness, those scores can be faxed from your high school or community college to the Testing Office at 859-622-8830.
+KYOTE scores are valid one year from the date of the exam.
+In addition, in most cases, Academic Testing will also have access to view your scores via the KYOTE test result systems.
 You may request a copy of your scores by bringing an EKU student ID, a driver’s license, or some other valid form of picture ID to the EKU office of Academic Testing in the Whitlock Building 340.

 If you are a new or transfer student with an ACT sub-score less than 18 in English, less than 19 mathematics, and/or less than 20 in reading or you have an SAT reading score less than 470, SAT math score less than 460, or SAT writing score less than 430, then you should take placement tests.
-Placement testing is free, and you have one attempt to demonstrate college readiness proficiency through placement testing.
-COMPASS scores or KYOTE scores from high school or a community collegethat indicate college readiness may also exclude the need for placement testing.
+Placement testing is free, and you have two attempts to demonstrate college readiness proficiency through placement testing.
+KYOTE scores from high school or a community college that indicate college readiness may also exclude the need for placement testing.